cakephp/cakephp/.github/CONTRIBUTING.md

     vendor/bin/phpunit

-You can copy file `phpunit.xml.dist` to `phpunit.xml` and modify the database driver settings as required to run tests for particular database.
+You can copy file `phpunit.xml.dist` to `phpunit.xml` and modify the database driver settings as required to run tests for a particular database.

 You can also register on [Travis CI](https://travis-ci.org/) and from your [profile](https://travis-ci.org/profile) page enable the service hook for your